tomohulk/WinSCP/README.md

 Install-Module -Name WinSCP
 ```

-I will no longer be supporting Chocolatey or PSGet for module repos; mainly because i feel the PowerShellGallery is working very well, and Chocolatey takes months to approve packages.
+I will no longer be supporting Chocolatey or PSGet for module repos; mainly because I feel the PowerShellGallery is working very well, and Chocolatey takes months to approve packages.
 I apologize for any trouble this causes.

 ## WinSCP Cmdlets